 Product-level transactions: Net-a-Porter's online platform includes a feature called Net-a-Porter "Live" which provides real time data on product sales.
 The live data feed, updated every second, allows customers to see how many people around the world (and indeed in their particular location) are browsing the site with them, and what they are adding to their shopping bags and wishlists.
 The transaction-level data used in our analysis comes from this live ticker.
 That is, we have product-level information on all items that customers have added to their wishlists and shopping bags, which includes basic information on product attributes including brands and prices as well as the precise time when a customer made these transactions and her physical location.
-In a confidential discussion with a senior member of the IT team at the company, we obtained information on the manner in which these data are presented and the implications for our analysis.
+In an informal, confidential discussion with the representatives from the company, we obtained information on the manner in which these data are presented and the implications for our analysis.
 First, while the ticker tape does not provide data on every potential transaction, it is a random sample of transactions, which is updated every 8-10 minutes.
 The main idea here is that viewers of the web page stay on the page for an average of 3 minutes or less and thus updating the list every 8-10 minutes allows enough variation.
-Second, only a third of additions to the shopping bag result in actual transactions; however, purchases cannot be completed without adding to the shopping bag.
-In brief, we have a random sample of potential purchases in these data.
-We interpret additions to a customer's shopping bag as a serious intention to buy the corresponding product (hence we refer to it as sales), whereas additions to the wishlist are interpreted as an intention to buy.
-While these transaction-level data are available per minute, we aggregate the data to hourly and daily intervals.
-Table 1 summarizes the data from the live ticker.
-The table distinguishes between existing and new products (see next bullet point) as well as among products that are recommended by a new product and those that are not.
+Second, it is possible that some additions to the shopping bag do not result in actual transactions; however, purchases cannot be completed without adding